Canadian Interest Rate Forecast to 2026

 A fixed-rate mortgage term provides a sense of security for those anxious about volatile mortgage rates.
 Locking in your rate shields you from future increases, offering peace of mind—but this stability has potential downsides.

-If you plan to sell or relocate in the next few years, beware: breaking a fixed-rate mortgage before the term ends can trigger hefty penalty fees.
-Many overlook this risk when choosing the reassurance of a fixed-rate loan.
+These are important considerations if you might sell or relocate in the next few years.
+Breaking a mortgage contract before the term ends can trigger hefty penalty fees.

 Not sure you've been offered a good renewal rate?